iosephus/getting-cleaning-data/README.md

 the window number in the data set by 1.28 (see variable window.sep).

 Finally, the three columns `subject`, `activity`, and `time`, are added to the 561-columns data frame in `data$X`.
-Now, we have a tidy dataset with labelled columns and activities.
+Now, we have a tidy data set with labelled columns and activities.

 ###Inertial signals data

-The data corresponding to the inertial signals is also loaded and a tidy, conveniently labelled data set is created for it.
-Since this data has a structure that is different from the data for the derived variables, it has to be kept in a separate dataset.
+The data corresponding to the inertial signals is also loaded and a tidy, conveniently labelled, data set is created for it.
+Since this data has a structure that is different from the data for the derived variables, it has to be kept in a separate data set.
 Please, refer to the last section with example output, to see how these two data sets are organized.

 Extract the means and standard deviations
 -----------------------------------------

-A subset of column names is selected searching with the command `grep` for the strings 'mean()' and 'std()' in the names and keeping the names for activity and subject.
+A subset of column names is selected searching with the command `grep` for the strings 'mean' and 'std' in the names and keeping the names for activity and subject.
 The variables of the type "meanFreq" are not selected, I choose to ignore them, since they are not simple means of variables, but a weighted mean of the frequencies.